TheCamilovisk/ChurnPredictionApp/README.md

 #   - ./api/.env
 ```

+**Note:** The `.env` file that is used by default is just and example.
+This file can be in any location, just be sure to supply the right path to `env_file` parameter.

 ### Run the app

 After making the required modification according with your choice, in the root folder of the project, run: